-If you have an idea to discuss, or if you have any questions, please contact us.
-NOVA Impact staff are always close by, whether in person at NOVA's Rectory or by e-mail, to help you or get you in touch with the right person at your School.
+If you have a research result worth protecting, or if you have any questions, please contact us.
+The staff from NOVA Impact Office is always close by, whether in person at NOVA's Rectory or by e-mail, to help you or get you in touch with the right person at your School.